2020 Q1 Portfolio Review

 We've never been here before

 On the evening of March 23, I did something I've never done before.
 I took a screenshot of the portfolio price ranges that day.
 Given the COVID-19 unknowns, I didn't think we had reached the bear market bottom, but March 23 felt like a washout and I believed the lows that day would be a marker for future reference.
 The market seemed to agree, with March 24-26 producing the strongest three-day bear market rally since 1933.
-The depth and velocity of the downturn, the sharpness of the bounce, the enormity of the COVID-19 crisis, and the prospect for more volatility, I set the March 23 lows as a target to consider adding more shares of the best companies.
+With the depth and velocity of the downturn, the sharpness of the bounce, the enormity of the COVID-19 crisis, and the prospect for more volatility, I set the March 23 lows as a target to consider adding more shares of the best companies.

 On March 23, I realized "we've never been here before."
 I went through the portfolio to identify the companies most likely to survive.
 Then, I looked at the list again, asking which companies I believe have the best chance to thrive in the new reality.